Raipur: Fire service and electricity

-Water, drainage and sewerage
+Water, drainage, and sewerage

-The existing source of unfiltered water is from the Kharun river, and about 170 million litres of water per day (MLD) is treated on a daily basis, and the plant has a treatment capacity of 275 MLD.
+The existing source of unfiltered water is the Kharun River, and about 170 million litres of water per day (MLD) is treated on a daily basis, and the plant has a treatment capacity of 275 MLD.
 The per capita water supply in the city of Raipur is 135 litres per day.
 There is a water supply connection serving a total of 50,000 households.
 Along with water from the Kharun River (27 MLD), another source of water is groundwater, and the capacity utilized is 22 MLD.
 There is a total of 1,133 handpumps in the city.

 There is a lack in the sewerage systems of Raipur City.
-The data for households with a Sewerage Network is unavailable, but the number of households with septic tanks are 1,44,882 and the households without any outlets for toilets is 5,649.
+The data for households with a Sewerage Network is unavailable, but the number of households with septic tanks is 1,44,882 and the households without any outlets for toilets is 5,649.
 The city has no separate drainage system nor any sewer lines.
 There is a separate stormwater drainage system, laid as per requirement.

 Solid waste management

-The waste management in the city is entrusted with the city health officer, the in-charge health officer, zonal health officer, and the team of sanitary supervisors and ward supervisors.
+The waste management in the city is entrusted to the city health officer, the in-charge health officer, zonal health officer, and the team of sanitary supervisors and ward supervisors.
 A total of 3,56,490 households have been successful with source segregation and are covered by door-to-door collection.
 Raipur's major waste disposal site is the Sarona site, which is 12 km away from the city centre.